 It’s a more serious type of gout because it can cause permanent damage to your kidneys or joints.
 You may suffer from chronic arthritis and experience tophi in the joints of your fingers.

-This condition takes a long time to develop if gout is not treated properly.
-If you’re receiving appropriate treatments with your gout, it’s unlikely that you’ll reach this stage.
+This condition takes a long time to develop.
+If you’re receiving appropriate treatments with your gout, it’s unlikely you’ll reach this stage.

 3. Interval or Intercritical Gout